 - No tax benefits: Owning a home brings tax benefits and reduces tax liabilities, and therefore renter may lose out on the same.

 The formula that the price to rent ratio calculator works on:

 Price to Rent Ratio formula = Average Price / Average Annual Rent

 - However, as the figures vary quite a lot when we move from suburbs to metros within a country, using an average is not highly advisable statistically as the average metric can be affected by the effect of the outliers.

-According to a study published by the name of, “The state of the Nation’s Housing 2018” by the Joint Center for Housing Studies (JCHS) of Harvard University, The median sales price of newly constructed house in the US was $323,100 and the average price was $248,800 and according to the same study, the average monthly rent varied between $1500 and $2000 depending upon the areas surveyed.
+According to a study published by “The State of the Nation’s Housing 2018″ by the Joint Center for Housing Studies (JCHS) of Harvard University, The median sales price of a newly constructed house in the US was $323,100.
+The average price was $248,800, and according to the same study, the average monthly rent varied between $1500 and $2000 depending upon the areas surveyed.
 Therefore an annual rent would be somewhere near $24,000.

 Calculation of Price to Rent Ratio